AI, Ethics, & Creative Labor

 Frank Pasquale

-Professor of Law at Cornell Tech & Cornell Law School
+Professor of Law, Cornell Tech & Cornell Law School

 Rory Solomon

-You can contact the Lab team by emailing sareeta@newschool.edu or andrewshea@newschool.edu
+Contact the Lab team by emailing sareeta@newschool.edu and andrewshea@newschool.edu